 Our investment portfolio includes cash, cash equivalents, short-term investments and long-term investments.
 Our main investment objectives are the preservation of investment capital and the maximization of after-tax returns on our investment portfolio.
 Our interest income is sensitive to changes in the general level of U.S. interest rates.
-Based on our investment portfolio holdings as of October 3, 2009, an immediate 100 basis point decline in the yield for such instruments would decrease our annual interest income by approximately \$3.9 million.
+Our investment portfolio holdings as of April 3, 2010 yielded less than 100 basis points.
+A decline in yield to zero basis points on our investment portfolio holdings as of April 3, 2010 would decrease our annual interest income by approximately \$2.6 million.
 We believe that our investment policy is conservative, both in the duration of our investments and the credit quality of the investments we hold.